digitranslab/jumpstart/docs/versioned_docs/version-2.11.0/data-sources/cosmosdb.md

 ---
 # Cosmosdb

-ToolJet can connect to CosmosDB databases to read and write data.
+JumpStart can connect to CosmosDB databases to read and write data.

 ## Connection

 To add a new **[Azure Cosmos DB](https://docs.microsoft.com/en-us/javascript/api/overview/azure/cosmos-readme?view=azure-node-latest#key-concepts)**, click on the `+` button on data sources panel at the left-bottom corner of the app editor.
 Select CosmosDB from the modal that pops up.

-ToolJet requires the following to connect to your Cosmos DB.
+JumpStart requires the following to connect to your Cosmos DB.

 - **Cosmos DB Account End point**
 - **Cosmos DB Account Key**